-The interaction strength per polariton is given by this number times the factor $|\alpha|^4$.
-In addition, when multiple quantum wells are embedded in a single microcavity, if one assumes that excitons in separate quantum wells do not interact, then this number must be divided by the number of quantum wells in the microcavity.
-Assuming no interaction between different quantum wells, for a GaAs structure with 12 quantum wells and exciton fraction of 50\%, the above theoretical estimate implies a polariton-polariton interaction constant $g \sim 0.125~\mu$eV-$\mu$m$^2$.
-For multiple-quantum well (MQW) structures with thin barriers between the wells, of the order of the exciton Bohr radius or less, this factor may be less, giving an effectively larger polariton-polariton interaction.
-For example, in typical III-V structures \cite{yamamoto,science,bloch}, there are three groups of four quantum wells, with each group placed at an antinode of a $3\lambda/2$ cavity.
-The width of the quantum wells is approximately 70~\AA~ and the width of the barriers is approximately 30~\AA, compared to an exciton Bohr radius of the order of 100~\AA.
-This indicates that excitons in adjacent quantum wells do interact, and therefore the multiplier should not be the full 12 for the total number of quantum wells, but at most 6 and perhaps as low as 3.
+Assuming no interaction between different quantum wells, for a GaAs structure with 12 quantum wells and exciton fraction of 50\%, this implies a polariton-polariton interaction constant $g \sim 0.25~\mu$eV-$\mu$m$^2$.
+For multiple-quantum well (MQW) structures with thin barriers between the wells, of the order of the exciton Bohr radius or less, the factor to divide by may be less than $N_{QW}$, giving a larger effective polariton-polariton interaction.
+In typical III-V structures of the type considered here \cite{yamamoto,science,bloch}, there are three groups of four quantum wells, with each group placed at an antinode of a $3\lambda/2$ cavity.
+The width of the quantum wells is approximately 70~\AA~and the width of the barriers is approximately 30~\AA, compared to an exciton Bohr radius of the order of 100~\AA.
+This leads one to expect that excitons in adjacent quantum wells do interact, and therefore the dividing factor should not be the full 12 for the total number of quantum wells, but perhaps as low as 3.